aws/aws-toolkit-common/lsp/ARCHITECTURE.md

 # TODO : IDE-10874 : This page is out of date while working in a feature branch

+# WIP

+These designs are at the proof of concept level:

+`AwsLanguageService` is the interface for the inner-most language processing "component".
+It closely follows the interfaces exposed by the VS Code language servers (specifically the JSON language server).
+These are intended to be reusable.
+Language servers are composed from `AwsLanguageService` implementations.

+To support the goal of providing language support in the browser and in client applications, `AwsLanguageService` implementations should inject handling (where necessary) for features not supported by the browser (like file I/O, etc).

 # Architecture

 The application consists of two components: the language server, and the language services.